anasfkhan81/chamuca/README.md

-# chamuca
+# chamuça
-repository containing code and data from the chamuça project
+This repository hosts the latest versions of the materials which are used to generate the chamuça lexical resource.